RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ### An interface to program applications?

-> In computer programming, an application programming interface (API) is a set of routines, protocols, and tools for building software applications.
+> In computer programming, an application programming interface (API) is a set of routines, **protocols**, and tools for building software applications.
 An API expresses a software component in terms of its operations, *inputs*, *outputs*, and underlying types. [...]
 A good API makes it easier to develop a program by providing all the building blocks.
 A programmer then puts the blocks together.

 > From [Wikipedia](https://en.wikipedia.org/wiki/Application_programming_interface)

 An API **exposes** parts of a systems and **determines** how we (programmers) can interact with them to accomplish our (programming) goals.

-Not all parts of a system are exposed.
-Those which are exposed (programmable), have an API.
+Not all parts of a system are exposed, ie *programmable*.

+### The parts of a system which are *programmable* have an API.

 An API tells us *which* parts of a system are exposed, and *how* we are allowed to tinker with them.

-A programming language can be understood as an API, in the sense that it's the tool between us and programming a computer.
+A **programming language** can be understood as an API, in the sense that it's the tool between us and programming a computer.

-JavaScript is our API to a Web browser.
+### JavaScript is our API to a Web browser.

 If you want to display the square root of a number on a Web page, the browser can do the calculation for you, provided you ask nicely (ie, it allows you access to its computing functions, using the `Math` API, and more specifically the `Math.sqrt` function to do square roots operations).
 If you wanted to make the browser blow up your computer, there's no API for that.

+### Natural language APIs

+We can think of natural languages (English, Chinese, etc.) as APIs.

+For example, if we need directions from the Tour Eiffel to the Louvre, we can use the *French people's API* to ask for that information.

+Using its **dictionary**, we can get the building blocks of our request, which we piece together following the instructions of a decent grammar book.

+> Excusez-moi, comment puis-je marcher d'ici au Louvre?

+The *French API* gives us several ways of expressing the same request (or **input**).

+However, it doesn't tell us much about the response (or **output**).
+In fact, it doesn't even guarantee that we're going to get a response at all.

+The French API is not as **predictable** as a Web browser's API.

+Experience tells us that we would likely get a satisfying response to our question above, however we won't get a friendly response if we were to ask a stranger for personal information, even though the *French API* has no explicit ban for that.

+> Excusez-moi, combien de fois avez-vous fait caca ce mois-ci?

 <!-- An API defines functionalities that are independent of their respective implementations, which allows definitions and implementations to vary without compromising the interface.

 an API specifies a set of functions or routines that accomplish a specific task or are allowed to interact with a specific software component.-->

+#### Dictionary
+#### Instruction manual
+#### Rule book

 ### An instruction manual?